-When we wrote about the Terminal Island (TI) Freeway removal project a year ago, we thought it was pretty straight forward—but somehow, even the Press-Telegram doesn’t understand the impact of the project, calling it “one of Southern California’s largest freeway removal projects” when, in fact, it is the only freeway removal project in SoCal.
+When I wrote about the Terminal Island (TI) Freeway removal project over two years ago, I thought it was pretty straight forward—but somehow, even the Press-Telegram didn’t understand the impact of the project, calling it “one of Southern California’s largest freeway removal projects” when, in fact, it was (and remains) the only freeway removal project in SoCal.

 And it should be reiterated as to why community leaders and designers—led by City Fabrick founder Brian Ulaszewski since 2010—have been seeking to strip West Long Beach of what has been named one of the top “Freeways Without Futures” in the nation and described as a “perfect example of obsolete infrastructure”: it has been a blight on a neighborhood that sees some of the least amount of park space in the entire city.

 Even more, the project has been formally adopted not only into the City’s Mobility Plan—which makes it law—but also into the City-sanctioned West Long Beach Livability Implementation Project approved by Council last week after the Planning Commission gold-starred its implementation in November of 2015.

 The project is complicated though, for obvious reasons, and I wouldn’t be shocked if City Fabrick and crew are holding out for the City to update its Land Use Element and Urban Design Element roadpmaps, which were brought up earlier this year in February.
 The drafts for both the LUE and the UDE will be maps for how developers can create things in the city and where—in other words: it legally dictates how and what developments can be made in the city, affecting everything from parking to density.

 This isn’t to mention the TI project meets some goals from the General Plan’s Open Space Element (to “buffer sensitive communities” and “add open space for underserved communities”) and its meeting of multiple goals from the Sustainable City Action Plan (more trees, more active transportation, more green space, more community gardens).